August’s warm and sunny weather and array of festivals and events means you have plenty of options for things to see and do

 This year the Fiesta, usually a four-day affair, will take the form of a ‘Fiesta Fortnight’ with flypasts and ballooning spectaculars over the city.
 It still promises to be a magical time to visit this southwest hub of creativity and culture.

 The Minack Theatre, situated four miles from Land’s End, Cornwall, is beautifully perched on the very edge of a cliff face.
 The theatre was originally opened in 1932 in order for locals to perform their favourite Shakespeare plays.
 Some of the plays performed are still by Shakespeare and his contemporaries.

 During your visit, don’t miss out on a wander through the theatre’s gardens, which wrap around the theatre, dotted with plants that rarely grow in a climate as mild as Britain’s.

-The legendary, arts-focused Edinburgh Festival creates a month-long buzz in Scotland’s capital.
-Expect world-famous acts as well as emerging talent – and with over 50,000 opera, theatre, dance, music and comedy performances in every conceivable space across the city, there’s plenty to keep you busy.
+The legendary, arts-focused Edinburgh International Festival (7-25 August) and its sibling, the Edinburgh Fringe (6-30 August), creates a month-long buzz in Scotland’s capital.
+World-famous acts as well as emerging talent put on over 50,000 opera, theatre, dance, music and comedy performances to make Edinburgh the summer destination city in Britain.

 Dorset’s Jurassic Coast is simply beautiful at this time of year.
 Stroll through the historic seaside town of Lyme Regis, splash in the sea at Chesil Beach or Lulworth Cove, or take in the views from ancient Abbotsbury.